gordon-cs/gordon-360-ui/README.md

 * [Downshift](https://github.com/paypal/downshift)

   Downshift is a component that can be used for building autocomplete components.
 We use it because it is used in one of the Material-UI autocomplete examples, showing that it integrates well with Material-UI components.

+### First-time Setup

+* After setting up the backend as documented in [Project Raymond](http://localhost:3000/static/js/C:/Users/Nathaniel.Rudenberg/Documents/gordon-360-ui/src/views/About/about.css).

+* Open `package.json` and scroll to the bottom.
+  * In the `proxy` key, there are two subkeys: `/api` and `/token`.
+Change the `target` line in both of these to reflect the URL of your local test backend.
+For example, if your test backend is operating on your local computer and listening on port 5555, you would change the text to say `"target": "https://localhost:5000/"`.